Connect with others who understand.

 Powered By

-Should You Be on an Advanced MS Treatment?
+Should You Take an Advanced MS Treatment?
 5 Symptoms To Look For

-If you’re having flares more often, or if they leave you feeling significantly worse than before, you may need more aggressive treatment for your multiple sclerosis (MS).
+If you’re having relapses (flare-ups) more often, or if they leave you feeling significantly worse than before, you may need more aggressive treatment for your multiple sclerosis (MS).
 Fortunately, several MS medications have earned the name “highly effective disease-modifying therapies” (HE DMTs) because they work so well to slow disease progression and reduce the accumulation of disability.
 Experts have determined that people with highly active MS should start HE DMTs earlier to get the most benefit.

 So, how do you know when it’s time to switch to an advanced treatment for MS?
 We’ll cover the signs it may be time to consider starting an HE DMT.
 We’ll also go over what tests your doctor might run to confirm that your MS is highly active.
 Knowing these signs can help you get the treatment you need sooner rather than later.

-Signs Your MS May Be Highly Active
+5 Signs Your MS May Be Highly Active

 1. You’re Having a Hard Time Recovering From a Flare